Paul-Hebert/tiled-words-2/README.md

 ## Lisa feedback

-- Lock together "correct" tiles
+- Lock together "correct" tiles - or alternate approach for shifting all tiles...